chenly11109/docs/docs/frontend/typescript.md

 ## class
 TypeScript treats a class as both value and type.
 This implicit type declared by TypeScript describes the shape of the instance a class produces.
 Therefore when a class is used as a type, such as using let value :Class annotation, TypeScript checks if the value has all the public properties of the Class.

+## type guard
+narrow down the type of an object within a conditional block
+- javascript object doest not have typeof or instance of
+- user defined type guards
+- someArgumentName is SomeType